chaobrain/brainscale/README.md

 ## See also the BDP ecosystem

-We are building the BDP ecosystem: https://ecosystem-for-brain-dynamics.readthedocs.io/
+We are building the Brain Dynamics Programming ecosystem: https://ecosystem-for-brain-dynamics.readthedocs.io/